 While it’s nice to get away for a weekend to explore a city, sometimes it is even more refreshing to get out in the mountains and explore.
 A fabulous place to do this is in Banff National Park.
 Located in Alberta, Canada, it’s home to some iconic mountain sights, like Lake Louise and Johnston Canyon, as well as some lesser-known gems like Cirque Peak and the Hoodoos.
 If you’re looking for the perfect mountain getaway for a few days, pack up and hit the trails at Banff National Park!

-Why Should I Spend Two Days in Banff National Park?
+Why Visit Banff National Park?

 Although Banff is a year-round destination, for the purposes of this itinerary, I’ll be covering a weekend itinerary in Banff in the spring, summer and fall.